Leaving your home

 All tenants must also:

-If you do not comply with the above guidelines, we will charge you for the cost of cleaning and clearing your home.
-You will also be charged for any repairs that you should have fixed and did not.
+If you don't comply with these guidelines, we'll charge you for the cost of cleaning and clearing your home.
+You'll also be charged for any repairs that you've failed to fix.

 Moving home can be a stressful experience.
-Below is a checklist that covers some of the more important things you need to do:
+The following checklist will help cover some of the more important things you'll need to do:

-- GP and dentist - check if you need to register with a new GP and dentist if you are moving to a new area
+- Check if you need to register with a new GP and dentist if you're moving to a new area

-- TV licence - your licence covers your current address so please contact TV Licensing to change your address details
+- TV licence - your licence covers your current address, but you'll need to notify TV Licensing to change your address details